Syncfusion AI Assistant

-Data Connection & Binding in EJ2 TypeScript DataManager
+Data Binding in EJ2 TypeScript DataManager

-5 Jun 202524 minutes to read
+15 Apr 202610 minutes to read

-The Syncfusion EJ2 TypeScript DataManager enables efficient data management in EJ2 TypeScript applications.
+The Syncfusion® EJ2 TypeScript DataManager enables efficient data management in EJ2 TypeScript applications.
 It supports both RESTful JSON data services binding and local JavaScript object array binding, providing flexibility to handle and manipulate data.

 Local data binding

-The following example demonstrates how to bind JSON data using the executeLocal method of DataManager:
+The following example demonstrates how to bind JSON data using the executeLocal method of DataManager.

 import { DataManager, Query } from '@syncfusion/ej2-data';